Intimacy

 Fatigue and Stress

 Long working hours, childcare, and household chores.
 Average working hours in Japan are among the longest in developed countries, and it is only natural that there is no energy left for sexual desire after coming home.
 In dual-income households especially, both partners are exhausted and the priority of sexual activity drops.
+Chronic fatigue not only diminishes libido itself but also drains the energy needed to attend to a partner, leading to a string of days where "tonight is not possible" eventually becomes the norm.

 Communication Breakdown